relating to the circular bioeconomy, the sustainable use of natural resources, the protection of the environment and rural development.

 3. Garden hotel

-Please click here and complete the Registration Form for attendance at the ICA Events to be held at the Faculty of Agriculture, University of Zagreb, Croatia in October 2024.
+Please click here and complete the Registration Form for attendance at the ICA Forum to be held at BOKU University, Vienna, Austria, from 16 to 17 October 2025.

-All meals between the start of the event as indicated on the programme and ending with lunch on the second day.
+All meals lunch on 16 October at the start of the Forum as indicated in the programme and ending with lunch on the second day.

 You will be invoiced by the ICA Secretariat for the Registration fee(s).

-There is no registration fee for the Faculty of Agriculture, University of Zagreb event in Friday afternoon 25 October.
-The registration fee just covers the programme for the Forum
+There is no registration fee for the BOKU University local event in Friday afternoon 17 October.

 The Registration is managed by the ICA Secretariat